Makers Night sees Ruddington become an artisan / craft trail for one night.

 27. All stallholders must prominently display the name of the business operating the stall and a price list/price labels for all products.
 Any stallholders selling food items must display a valid Food Hygiene Certificate.

-28. RVCP and the White Horse shall be under no liability in any way for any expenditure, liability, damage or loss sustained or incurred by Stallholders because of delay or failure to perform any of its obligations if the delay or failure results from circumstances beyond its reasonable control.
+28. RVCP shall be under no liability in any way for any expenditure, liability, damage or loss sustained or incurred by Stallholders because of delay or failure to perform any of its obligations if the delay or failure results from circumstances beyond its reasonable control.

 Privacy & cookies